 “Your grace, I’m sorry.
 I shouldn’t have yelled at you.”

-“What good is Godhood,” Lightsong whispered.
+“What good is Godhood?”
+Lightsong whispered.

 Silence.
 Lanterns flickered on either side of the small chamber.
 Nobody had cleaned up Blushweaver’s body, though they had left a couple of priests and Lifeless behind to watch Lightsong.
 They still needed him, should it turn out that he’d lied about the Command Phrases.